Papatheodorou-Group/BENGAL/README.md

 4) Assessment metrics for each integrated results.
 There are 4 batch correction metrics and 6 biology conservation metrics.
 Plots associated with the metrics are also generated for visual inspection.
 5) Cross-species cell type annotation transfer results with [SCCAF](https://github.com/SCCAF/sccaf).

+Estimated execution time: ~6h for integrated dataset with 100,000 cells using resources specified in the .nf scripts.

 LICENSE: MIT license